-House set to vote on Obamacare repeal step
+House takes first step towards repealing Obamacare

 The budget concerns have prompted Kentucky Sen. Rand Paul to vote against his party and the bill in the Senate, though Republicans still had the votes needed to pass it.
 Leadership insists that the resolution is only a shell for the budget, and not the final numbers.

-Trump himself has indicated he would prefer Obamacare repealed and replaced simultaneously, but it's unclear how seriously he means that given it's virtually impossible for Congress to do so.

-Any elements of the replacement that are non-budget related will not be able to move through reconciliation, and thus will take 60 votes to move through procedural steps in the Senate.
-That will require Democratic support, as Republicans only have a 52 seat majority.
+But any replacement measure un-related to the budget will have to clear 60 votes in the Senate -- a prospect that requires Democratic support, as Republicans only have a 52-seat majority.
 Republicans also have several competing plans to replace Obamacare, and No. 2 Senate Republican John Cornyn has indicated that the party may opt to move smaller pieces of legislation as opposed to one overarching replacement.

-House Speaker Paul Ryan on Thursday told CNN's Jake Tapper at a town hall that the goal is to move everything at once.
+Ryan told CNN's Jake Tapper at a town hall that the goal is to move everything at once.

 "We want to do this at the same time, and in some cases in the same bill," Ryan said.
 "So we want to advance repealing this law with its replacement at the same time."